 3: You can help children and adults who experience auditory sensitivity by

-Firstly you must understand that their responses are driven by the sensory traffic controller in their brain.
-Their responses are not naughty or difficult behaviour.
-They are having difficulty modulating the sounds that they are hearing in the environment
+Firstly, you must understand that their responses are driven by the sensory traffic controller in their brain.
+The child’s (or adult’s) responses are not naughty or a difficult behaviour.
+They are having difficulty processing the sounds that they are hearing in the environment.

-Give the child extra time between instructions and also more time before you repeat instructions to avoid sensory overload
+Give the child extra time between instructions and also more time before you repeat instructions to avoid auditory overload.

-We explore these ideas further and also provide other suggestions for helping to support sensory processing disorder in our course Sensory Processing What’s the Fuss?
+If you want to learn even more, we explore sensory sensitivity further and also provide other suggestions for helping to support sensory processing disorder in our course Sensory Processing What’s the Fuss?

 If you found this article helpful please do share it using the buttons below!